astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 ```

-From the Astronomer CLI, you have access to any Workspace you have access to on the Astronomer UI.
+From the Astronomer CLI, you have access to any Workspace that you have access to in the Astronomer UI.

 To see the list of all the Workspaces you have access to push code to, run: